-Impact on Vulnerable Populations
+Expansion and Impact on Vulnerable Populations

 - A Republican Governor is Fighting for Obamacare.
 “Obamacare gives states far more federal money for their Medicaid expansion enrollees than for those covered by traditional Medicaid, creating a perverse incentive for state lawmakers to prioritize childless, able-bodied adults over pregnant women, the elderly, children, and disabled individuals on Medicaid waiting lists… With enrollment far higher than anticipated and per-enrollee costs 49 percent higher than projected last year, Obamacare expansion’s burden on federal taxpayers and the truly needy will keep getting worse unless Congress ignores Gov. Kasich and follows through on promises to repeal Obamacare.”
 (Hot Air, 1.13.17)